-As described in Note 1, pursuant to the Blocker Mergers, we acquired the Blocker Entities (together with 37,119,801 LLC Units held by the Blocker Entities), by merger, from MLSH 2.
+Pursuant to the Blocker Mergers, we acquired the Blocker Entities (together with 37,119,801 LLC Units held by the Blocker Entities), by merger, from MLSH 2.
 We issued an aggregate of 28,965,664 shares of Class A common stock and paid \$208.1 million in cash to MLSH 2 in consideration of the Blocker Mergers.
 Upon consummation of the Blocker Mergers, we recognized the acquired LLC Units at carrying value, as these transactions are considered to be between entities under common control.
 There were no tax attributes acquired from the Blocker Entities as they had been fully utilized prior to the mergers.